 \subsubsection{Multi-Modal Video Editing}

-Make-A-Protagonist~\cite{zhao2023makeaprotagonist} presents a multi-modal conditioned video editing framework to alter the protagonist.
-It employs BLIP-2~\cite{blip2} for video captioning, CLIP Vision Model~\cite{clip} and DALLE-2 Prior~\cite{dalle2} for visual and textual clues encoding, and ControlNet~\cite{controlnet} for the video consistency.
-During inference, they propose a mask-guided denoising sampling to combine experts to achieve without-annotation video editing.
+Make-A-Protagonist~\cite{zhao2023makeaprotagonist} introduces a multi-modal conditioned video editing framework to alter the protagonist.
+It employs BLIP-2~\cite{blip2} for video captioning, CLIP Vision Model~\cite{clip} and DALLE-2 Prior~\cite{dalle2} for visual and textual clue encoding, and ControlNet~\cite{controlnet} for video consistency.
+During inference, a mask-guided denoising sampling technique combines these elements to achieve annotation-free video editing.

 CCEdit~\cite{ccedit} decouples video structure and appearance for controllable and creative video editing.
 It preserves the video structure using the foundational ControlNet~\cite{controlnet} while allowing appearance editing through text prompts, personalized model weights, and customized center frames.
-Additionally, the proposed temporal consistency modules and interpolation models can generate high-frame-rate videos seamlessly.

 DreamVideo\cite{dreamvideo} disentangles the personalized video editing task into two stages, subject learning and motion learning.
 They utilize a light-weight adapter to capture the appearance of given subject through texture inversion and another adapter to model target motion pattern, reducing the complexity of optimization and allowing for more flexible customization.